 Our Books For Schools sections features over 500 book reviews and 50 book topics, making it a valuable resource for teachers and librarians across the country.

-The popularity of the site grows rapidly year on year, with 730,000 visits to Teachwire in the past 12 months and over 18,000 registered members.
+The popularity of the site grows rapidly year on year, with over 80,000 unique visitors to Teachwire each month and over 64,000 registered members.

 As well as leading teaching experts, Teachwire's contributors include some of the most influential education bloggers and figureheads, each of whom brings their own loyal following to our website.